Hokto mushrooms do not need to be washed

 Chop Bunashimeji up for greater umami

 It is best to separate and chop up Bunashimeji to maximize its umami.
 When cooking a soup, add the mushrooms before the water boils, this will allow for the release of its maximum flavor.

-It is usually best to separate Bunashimeji mushrooms into a bite size portions making it easier to cook and eat.
+It is usually best to separate Bunashimeji into a bite-size portions making it easier to cook and eat.
 In addition, by separating them individually, you will increase the volume of for a dish.

 How to prepare Bunapi®

 *Both above are images of Bunashimeji.

 Like the Bunashimeji, Bunapi® has a base.
 Separate them to halves then cut the base in "V" angle.
 Unlike other mushrooms, Bunapi® bases are white so make sure you don't cut off the edible part.

 Separate the mushrooms

 Like the Bunashimeji, it is best to separate Bunapi® into a bite size portion.
 By doing so, it becomes easier to cook and eat and will increase the volume of a dish.

 Can be used in a variety of dishes

 Bunapi® has almost no waste when cooking.
 It can be prepared in a variety of different ways, such as, simmered, slow cooked, stir-fried, or in a salad.

-Bunapi® mushrooms are pure white, which can be used to enhance the color of your dish.
+Bunapi® is pure white, which can be used to enhance the color of your dish.
 By separating them individually, they can be used in a salad, soup or any kind of toppings.
 They will not interfere with the color of other foods, but rather enhance the other components in a dish.

 How to Prepare Eryngii

 No base means no preparation

-You don’t have to trim the base of a King Trumpet mushroom because it is trimmed before being packaged.
-You can cook the entire King Trumpet mushroom if you find residue on the base or any stains or dirt feel free to cut off the tip of the mushroom.
+You don’t have to trim the base of an Eryngii because if is trimmed before being packaged.
+You can cook the entire Eryngii if you find residue on the base or any stains or dirt, feel free to cut off the tip of the mushroom.

 Use Your Hands